glouppe/info8002-large-scale-data-systems/lecture4.md

 Regular.

-Not a single storage illusion!
+This could not happen if we had a true single storage illusion!

 ---